Resettlement Administration: History

 The RA was the brainchild of Rexford G. Tugwell, an economics professor at Columbia University who became an advisor to Franklin D. Roosevelt during the latter's successful campaign for the presidency in 1932 and then held positions in the United States Department of Agriculture.
 Roosevelt established the RA under Executive Order 7027, as one of the New Deal's "alphabet agencies", and Tugwell became its head.

 The divisions of the new organization included Rural Rehabilitation, Rural Resettlement, Land Utilization, and Suburban Resettlement.
 Roosevelt transferred the Federal Emergency Relief Administration land program to the Resettlement Administration under Executive Order 7028 on May 1, 1935.

-However, Tugwell's goal of moving 650,000 people from 100000000 acre of agriculturally exhausted, worn-out land was unpopular among the majority in Congress.
+However, Tugwell's goal of moving 650,000 people from 100 e6acre of agriculturally exhausted, worn-out land was unpopular among the majority in Congress.
 This goal seemed socialistic to some and threatened to deprive influential farm owners of their tenant workforce.
-The RA was thus left with enough resources to relocate only a few thousand people from 9000000 acre and build several greenbelt cities, which planners admired as models for a cooperative future that never arrived.
+The RA was thus left with enough resources to relocate only a few thousand people from 9 e6acre and build several greenbelt cities, which planners admired as models for a cooperative future that never arrived.